-Catching the last of bright Summer sunshine, and the first of Autumn’s showers, Year 4 spent the day in our Forest School last week.
+Catching the last of the bright Summer sunshine and the first of Autumn’s showers, Year 4 spent a magical day in our Forest School.

 Beginning with thoughtful reflections about nature and our environment, the children enjoyed a morning working in small groups on a variety of activities including willow weaving and shelter making.
 Part of the Forest School ethos is working in collaboration for the benefit of everyone, and this was seen in abundance with all the children helping with the preparation and cooking of lunch – over an open fire, of course (please see the recipes below).
 While some children peeled and chopped veggies, others kept the fire going, some even volunteered to help with food tasting, unsurprisingly this seemed a more popular job than washing up!

 We were even able to celebrate Mrs Robinson’s birthday, singing to her accompanied by Miss Davies on the ukulele.
 In the afternoon, the children enjoyed some free play and Mrs Mathers helped them construct dens and shelters with branches, leaves and moss.
 We returned to school a little muddy and damp, smelling of bonfire but very happy.

 Tin of chopped tomatoes